 AI & ML

-Agentic AI shifts the bottleneck from model selection to systems engineering: interfaces, tooling, and reliability.
+Agentic AI moves the hard work from model selection to systems engineering: contracts, tooling, and failure handling.

 ApproachIntegration speedReliability & governanceBest fit